 Doing this manually for multiple sources and headers is both tedious and error

 prone.
-By adding -MMD
+By adding -MMD to CPPFLAGS our compiler will automatically

 generate a list of dependencies for each object file encountered during the

-option prevents errors that are triggered if a header
+compilation.
+The -MP option prevents errors that are triggered if a header

 file has been deleted or renamed.